Ice Lake (microprocessor): Design history and features

 Ice Lake was designed by Intel Israel's processor design team in Haifa, Israel.

 Ice Lake is built on the Sunny Cove microarchitecture.
 Intel released details of Ice Lake during Intel Architecture Day in December 2018, stating that the Sunny Cove core Ice Lake would be focusing on single-thread performance, new instructions, and scalability improvements.
 Intel stated that the performance improvements would be achieved by making the core "deeper, wider, and smarter".

 Ice Lake features Intel's Gen11 graphics, increasing the number of execution units to 64, from 24 or 48 in Gen9.5 graphics, achieving over 1 TFLOPS of compute performance.
 Each execution unit supports 7 threads, meaning that the design has 512 concurrent pipelines.
-Feeding these execution units is a 3 megabyte L3 cache, a four-fold increase from Gen9.5, alongside the increased memory bandwidth enabled by LPDDR4X on low-power mobile platforms.
-Gen11 graphics also introduces tile-based rendering and Coarse Pixel Shading (CPS), Intel's implementation of variable-rate shading (VRS).
+Feeding these execution units is a 3 megabyte L3 cache, a four-fold increase from Gen9.5, alongside the increased memory bandwidth enabled by LPDDR4X on low-power mobile platforms.Gen11 graphics introduces tile-based rendering.
+It also features Coarse Pixel Shading (CPS), which is Intel's implementation of variable-rate shading (VRS).
 The architecture also includes an all-new HEVC encoder design.
 On August 1, 2019, Intel released the specifications of Ice Lake -U and -Y CPUs.
 The Y-series CPUs lost their -Y suffix and m3 naming.
 Instead, Intel uses a trailing number before the GPU type to indicate their package power; "0" corresponds to 9 W, "5" to 15 W, and "8" to 28 W. Furthermore, the first two numbers in the model number correspond to the generation of the chip, while the third number dictates the family the CPU belongs to (i3, i5, etc.); thus, a 1035G7 would be a 10th generation Core i5 with a package power of 15 watts and a G7 GPU.

 Pre-orders for laptops featuring Ice Lake CPUs started in August 2019, followed by shipments in September.